istornz/flutter_live_activities/README.md

 ### Is Android supported?

-> Currently, no, but the plugin does not crash when run on Android.
-This means
-> you can safely install it in a hybrid app.
+> Yes but it's less mature than iOS for the moment.
+Android support is in beta.
 >
-> Simply call `areActivitiesEnabled()` before creating your activity to ensure
+> You can call `areActivitiesEnabled()` before creating your activity to ensure
 > it can be displayed on the user's device. 😊

 ## 👥 Contributions